acoli-repo/powla/experimental/Readme.md

 - Web Annotation and NIF to come
 - no mapping-specifics in the code: mapping RDFS-inferred from ontologies that formalize the dependencies between formats as rdfs:subClassOf, etc.
+- converters to demonstrate expressive equivalence with PAULA (`paula/`), SALT (`salt/`), etc.
+- CoNLL generation to debug demonstrators

-this *may* require adjustments to the ontology, hence, owl/ contains both initial converter prototypes and a copy of powla.owl
+This *may* require adjustments to the ontology, hence, `owl/` contains an updated version of powla.owl (must be compared with ../powla.owl before publication, to synchronize comments)

-so far, powla.owl is left unchanged

 ## adjustments for POWLA 2.0
 - deprecate subclasses of powla:Relation